Business Mentoring with Jill

 • Quality control

-We can also work on you and your own personal challenges such as:
+I can also work on you and your own personal challenges such as:

 • Leadership skills